FLO-2DKaren/FLO-2D-Docs/Build25/_sources/tutorials/Self-Help-Kit-Gila/5-Storm Drain.rst.txt

     Storm drain checklist.

-    For those of you who love a challenge, it's good practice to do a "Speed Run" of the Self-Help Kit.
-Here is a checklist of tasks that might get skipped during storm drain model building.
+    Here is a checklist of tasks that need to be completed to successfully build the advanced storm drain model.

+    - [ ] Inspect shapefile fields carefully.
+A single incorrect field assignment can cause the storm drain to fail or run incorrectly.
+    - [ ] Auto-assign nodes.
-    - [ ] Adjust outfall location so all outfalls rest on a left bank node.
+    - [ ] Adjust outfall locations so all outfalls are placed on a left bank node.
-    - [ ] Add a storage unit volume table and assign `Storage1` to all storage units.
+    - [ ] Check channel outfall elevations and ensure they are at or slightly higher than the channel invert elevation.
     - [ ] Ensure conduit length is a minimum of 30 ft, which is the cell size.
-    - [ ] Add Type 4 rating tables to the Type 4 inlets.
+    - [ ] Add Type 4 rating tables and culverts to the Type 4 inlets.
     - [ ] Add a pump table and assign it to `P1`.
-    - [ ] Auto-assign nodes.
+    - [ ] Create a storage unit volume table and assign `Storage1` to all storage units.
-    - [ ] Carefully inspect shapefile fields.
+    - [ ] Add the Grover Street junction external inflow data.
     - [ ] Check storm drain control settings.
     - [ ] Schematize the network.
     - [ ] Perform a test run.

     .. raw:: html

-        <h2>Create a Storm Drain from Shapefiles</h2>
+        <h2>Create a Storm Drain from Shapefiles - Advanced</h2>

     .. raw:: html